 5.6.5 Potential Impacts or Interactions with Existing Services/Features

-In a 5G system with satellite access, mobility management shall take into account satellite access network(s).
+In a 5G system with satellite access, mobility management shall take into account satellite radio access network(s).

 5.6.6 [Potential] Requirements

+[PR 5.6.6.001] In a 5G system with satellite access network, a 5G satellite access network shall support 5G access network sharing

-[PR 5.6.6.001] and support MNOs of different countries attached to the same satellite access.
+PR 5.6.6.002] In a 5G system with satellite access network, a 5G satellite access network shall support 5G CN sharing and it shallsupport MNOs of different countries attached to the same 5G satellite access network.

-[PR 5.6.6.002] A satellite access belonging to different 5G systems of different countries shall be able to meet the corresponding regulatory requirements (e.g. LI)
+[PR 5.6.6.003] A satellite access network belonging to different 5G systems of different countries shall be able to meet the corresponding regulatory requirements (e.g. LI)

-[PR 5.6.6.003] A 5G system with satellite access shall support the management of a satellite network as a radio extension of the terrestrial network with QoS capability.
+[PR 5.6.6.004] A 5G system with satellite access network shall support the management of a 5G satellite network as a radio extension of the 5G terrestrial network with QoS capability.

-[PR 5.6.6.004] A 5G system with satellite access shall support roaming between a 5G satellite network and a 5G terrestrial network.
+[PR 5.6.6.005] A 5G system with satellite access network shall support roaming between a 5G satellite network and a 5G terrestrial network.

+[PR 5.6.6.006] A 5G system with satellite shall support at least one of the following configurations:

+1. A 5G satellite RAT

+2. A 5G satellite RAN

+3. A 5G satellite access network.

-Editor’s Note: 5G satellite network and 5G terrestrial network should be further defined
+4. A 5G satellite network

+------------------------------- END OF PROPOSED MODIFICATION #10 TO TR 22.822 ----------------------------

-Annex A: Main characteristics of satellite components
+Annex A: Main characteristics of 5G satellite components

-A.1 Main characteristics of satellite access networks
+A.1 Main characteristics of 5G satellite access networks